mobizt/FirebaseClient/README.md

 ### Firebase and Google Services

-The Firebase and Google services classes that are available are Realtime database, Cloud Firestore database, Cloud Messaging, Firebase Storage, Cloud Functions and Google Cloud Storage classes.
+The Firebase and Google services Classes that are available are Realtime database, Cloud Firestore database, Cloud Messaging, Firebase Storage, Cloud Functions and Google Cloud Storage classes.

 This library used internal millis timer to handle the token time to live.
 Then device time setting is not requierd in most authentication types.